 2. Take thematic photos that look professional.

-This holiday evokes a lot of imagery, but Mailchimp’s Senior Photographer Lizzy Johnston recommends taking those tropes in a more creative direction.
+This holiday evokes a lot of imagery, but Mailchimp’s Associate Art Director of Photography Lizzy Johnston recommends taking those tropes in a more creative direction.

 “With Valentine's Day, it's all about emotion,” Lizzy says.
 “There are a lot of subtle ways to show emotion that aren’t kissing and hugging, such as a person interacting with an animal.”